graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Schema Route Registered

-This event is recorded when GraphQL successfully registers an entry in the ASP.NET MVC's route table to accept requests for a target schema.
+This event is recorded when GraphQL successfully registers an entry in the ASP.NET route table to accept requests for a target schema.
 This event is recorded once per application instance.

 **Important Properties**